PlanktoScope/PlanktoScope/docs/getting_started.md

 # Getting started with using the machine

+!!! warning
+    This part is the same as for the classic [PlanktoScope](https://planktonscope.readthedocs.io/en/latest/getting_started/#how-to-image-plankton)

 Congratulations!
 You have finished assembling your machine, now is the time to test it and learn how to use it!